Tuesday, 17 December 2019

 Decorate/make a Yule log- I've written about the traditional Yule log before.
 Check out the 2017 post for more on it: https://livingseasonal.blogspot.com/2017/12/yule-celebration-ideas.html

 I usually have a chocolate log, most years bought from the shops but this year I'm going to make one again.
-Visit this post for more on the Yule instructions on how to make your own (wooden) one: http://www.thepeculiarbrunette.com/what-is-a-yule-log-how-to-make-one-part-1/
+Visit this post for more on the Yule instructions on how to make your own (wooden) one: https://www.thepeculiarbrunette.com/yule-log/

 Bake- Of course I was going to include this! lol.
 As I said I tend to have a chocolate Yule log from the supermarket most years, since it's so close to Christmas I don't always have time/feel like doing extra baking.
-But I've made my own some years and this Yule I'm gong to make using a recipe from the Co-op magazine.
+But I've made my own some years and this Yule I'm going to make one using a recipe from the Co-op magazine.
 It's a spiced Christmas Yule log with white frosting.
 It's vegan (and vegetarian), although I'm not going to use dairy free spread, I'll use butter instead.
 See the recipe here: https://www.coop.co.uk/recipes/spiced-christmas-yule-log

 Last Yule and New Year's Day (2019) I baked gingerbread.
 The first lot didn't come out so well but I think that was to do with my mixing!
 I don't have the recipe for the first one because it was in a Witch of Lupine Hollow newsletter, but here's the link for the gingerbread cookies I made for New Year: https://www.handletheheat.com/gingerbread-cookies/

-Moody Moons also has a Winter Wonderland Solstice cake: https://moodymoons.com/2019/12/02/yule-wonderland-winter-solstice-cake/
+Moody Moons also has a Winter Wonderland Solstice cake: https://magickalspot.com/yule-wonderland-winter-solstice-cake/ (updated link)

 And check out last year's post for more baking ideas: https://livingseasonal.blogspot.com/2018/12/celebrating-yulechristmas.html